Saranyajothy/jk-occupational-therapy/README.md

 ![logo](/readme-images/jk_logo.png)
 # JK Occupational Therapy
 Occupational Therapy helps people to participate in everyday meaningful activities.Occupational Therapists work with people of all ages, helping them to carry out the activities that they need or want to do in order to lead healthy and fulfilling lives.Occupational therapists (OTs) work to break down the barriers which hold back individuals in carrying out their day to day activities.
+When the assessment is complete the occupational therapist will work with the patient to identify goals that Occupational Therapy can help to achieve.
+They will listen to what is important to you and see if they can either, help restore your ability to do your everyday occupations, or find another way of achieving your goal.

 ![responsive](/readme-images/Responsive.png)